shuangqiu123/UniMelb-Data-Science/README.md

 - Data Science Consultant at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
 - Tutor/Demonstrator for Foundations of Computing (COMP10001) and Algorithm & Data Structures (COMP20003)
-- Experienced as a Cloud Architect, Data Engineer and as a Data Analyst.
-I also love developing assorted Python scripts *to automated the boring stuff*
+- Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and as a Data Analyst.
+- I also love developing assorted Python scripts *to automate the boring stuff*

 Lastly, if ya liked this guide / repository, please leave a cheeky star so I know it's worth keeping updated and online!